May to ask EU for Brexit delay; long extension expected | CBC News

 The bloc's leaders have tried to help May over two years of negotiations, even after she missed her hand-picked Brexit departure date on March 29 because of a parliamentary revolt.

-Seeking support from European heavyweights Tuesday, May flew to Berlin and Paris to plead for good terms with German Chancellor Angela Merkel and President Emmanuel Macron, who has been taking a tough stance ahead of the Brussels summit.
+Seeking support from European heavyweights Tuesday, May flew to Berlin and Paris to plead for good terms with Merkel and President Emmanuel Macron, who has been taking a tough stance ahead of the Brussels summit.

 May's charm offensive appeared to bear fruit with an official in Macron's office saying that France was ready to accept a new delay.